top of page

 Why Are You Blocked From Taking Breaks?

-Workaholics often face lots of external pressures (high workload and not enough support) but also from psychological blocks that prevent them from taking necessary breaks.
+Workaholics often face lots of external pressures (high workload and not enough support as was my case working for myself) but also from psychological blocks that prevent them from taking necessary breaks.
 These internal blocks can include strong emotions and mindsets such as:

 1. Guilt: Many feel guilty when they are not working, viewing rest as a form of laziness rather than a necessity.